ubernostrum/webcolors/docs/colors.rst

 The HTML5 legacy parsing algorithm does not support the non-color keyword `transparent` from CSS3 and will produce an error for that input.
-It also does not recognize the CSS2 "system color" keywords;
-it will convert each such keyword to simple color, consistently, but in a way which does not follow CSS2's definitions of these keywords (which itself was system- and configuration-dependent).
+It also does not recognize the CSS2 "system color" keywords; it will convert each such keyword to a simple color, consistently, but in a way which does not follow CSS2's definitions of these keywords (which itself was system- and configuration-dependent).

 The implementations in this module are based on the definitions and